ThomasGDore/Bible_Trigram_Analysis/README.md

 # Bible_Trigram_Analysis
-Utilizng Python, NLTK, and Beautiful Soup to analyze the Douay-Rheims Bible
+Utilizng Python, NLTK, and Beautiful Soup in Jupyter Labs to analyze the Douay-Rheims Bible